couchbaselabs/docs-ng/content/couchbase-manual-2.0/using-the-rest-api.markdown

 ### Providing Hostnames for Nodes

-There are several ways you can provide hostnames for Couchbase 2.0.2+.
-You can provide a hostname when you install a Couchbase Server 2.0.2 node, when you add it to an existing cluster for online upgrade, or via a REST-API call.
-If a node fails, any hostname you establish with one of these methods will survive; once the node functions again, you can refer to it with the hostname.

-For earlier versions of Couchbase Server you must follow a manual process where you edit config files for each node which we describe below.
+For Couchbase Server 2.0.1 and earlier you must follow a manual process where you edit config files for each node which we describe below.
 For more information, see [Using Hostnames with Couchbase Server](couchbase-manual-ready.html#couchbase-getting-started-hostnames).

-To see the specific REST request, see **Couldn't resolve xref tag: couchbase-adding-hostname-via-rest**.

 <a id="couchbase-admin-restapi-failover-node"></a>